marcinot/cpuminer/README.md

 # biblepay cuda/gpu miner

-This is my cuda gpu implementation of POBH miner (based on external cpuminer and code from ccminer).
+This is my cuda gpu implementation of POBH miner (forked from https://github.com/biblepay/cpuminer and uses code from https://github.com/tpruvot/ccminer).

 ## Compilation